Hand holding a pen and analyzing financial graphs on paper

 Stored production

-Inventoried production represents the change in inventories and work-in-progress of goods/services between the beginning and end of a fiscal year.
-Production is valued on the basis of product production costs.
+Inventories of finished goods represents the change in inventories and work-in-progress of goods/services between the beginning and end of a financial year.
+Production is valued on the basis of the cost of producing the products.

-Expense transfers may include state aid for employment contracts: contrat unique d'insertion, apprenticeship support, etc. It is possible to benefit from a charge transfer to compensate for the cost of repair work following a disaster.
+The item for transfer of expenses may include government aid for employment contracts: single integration contract, support for apprenticeship, etc. It is possible to benefit from a transfer of expenses to offset the costs incurred by renovation work following a disaster.

 Other operating expenses